Aamir Khan's Daughter Ira Looks Magical In These New Pictures From Her BOLD Photoshoot!

 Fashion Is My Tool Of Exploration, Says Ira

 Explaining the theme of the photoshoot, Ira shared, "I've never had an answer to that question ('Who are you?') but at different points in my life, I've been overwhelmed by the question or at peace with not having figured out the answer yet.
 The exciting moments are when you realise you can choose who you want to be and just how many things you want to be...
 In this piece, fashion is my tool of exploration.
-But it's just that... one of the many ways to explore this idea."
+But it's just that... one of the many ways to explore this idea." (sic)

 Getting Goofy

-Ira's quirky pose definitely grabs your attention in this pictures.
+Ira's quirky pose definitely grabs your attention in this picture.

 Black Magic